 The CAPRI modelling system is, as far as possible, fed by statistical sources available at European level which are mostly centralised and regularly updated.
 Farm and market balances, economic indicators, acreages, herd sizes and national input output coefficients were initially almost entirely from EUROSTAT.
 In order to use this information directly in the model, the CAPRI and CAPSIM8 teams developed out of EUROSTAT data a complete and consistent data base (COCO) at Member State level (Britz et al. 2002).
-In the attempt to include first the New Member States (NMS) and subsequently the Western Balkan Countries into the database additional national sources were used which became available as part of CAPSIM projects9.
+In the attempt to include first the New Member States (NMS) and subsequently the Western Balkan Countries and Turkey into the database additional national sources were used which became available as part of CAPSIM projects9.
+For special issues like trade, biofuels, sugar and milk data from further sources were implemented.

-The main sources used to build up the national data base are shown in the following table and diagram.
+The main sources used to build up the national data base are shown in the following.